What is Supplier Power?

 If your company is not able to add any value to your supplier, the next best solution is to alter your pattern of purchasing.
-But since the approach can affect other departments in your organization, it calls for a close collaboration and examination of your entire firm.
+But since the approach can affect other departments in your organization, this calls for a close examination of your entire firm.
 The following are some of the ways to change how you purchase:

 - Consolidate Purchase Orders

 The consolidation strategy carries risk but can be effective.
 For example, take an aircraft manufacturer, whose business departments used to purchase components independently from one large supplier.
 The supplier decided to double the prices in its original quotation, allowing him to make gross margins of up to 20%.
 Individually, the business units do not enjoy much power to initiate changes in the supplier’s unpleasant behavior.
 So, the different unit heads came together, consolidated their expenditure data, and went to the supplier’s top executive threatening to suspend all purchases if no changes were made.
 The supplier is left with no option but to reduce the prices.